learning2hash/learning2hash.github.io/index.md

 ---
 layout: default
-title: A Primer on Machine Learning Models for Hashing-Based Approximate Nearest Neighbour Search
+title: Must Read Papers on Learning to Hash
 comments: true
 ---
 <!-- Place this tag in your head or just before your close body tag. -->
 <script async defer src="https://buttons.github.io/buttons.js"></script>

-# Repository of The Latest Research on Hash Function Learning for Nearest Neighbour Search
+# Repository of Must Read Papers on Learning to Hash

 {% include share-bar.html %}

-### Learning-to-Hash: Overview
+### Learning to Hash: Overview

 With [Jeff Dean's](https://twitter.com/jeffdean/status/1063679694283857920?lang=en) recent keynote at [NeurIPS 2018](https://nips.cc/Conferences/2018), learned [index structures](https://dl.acm.org/citation.cfm?id=3196909) of which learning-to-hash (hash function learning) is an important sub-field, are gaining much more prominence in the research literature and in [industry](http://www.sysml.cc/doc/2018/43.pdf).
 [SageDB](https://ai.google/research/pubs/pub47669) sketches the vision of a future in which a data processing system will be highly tuned to the distribution of the data via machine learning bringing about significant savings in storage, memory and time.